robinhood/faust/docs/userguide/application.rst

 :type: ``Union[bool, Iterable[str], Callable[[], Iterable[str]]]``

-Enable autodiscovery of agent, page and command decorators.
+Enable autodiscovery of agent, task, timer, page and command decorators.

 .. warning::

     The autodiscovery functionality uses :pypi:`Venusian` to
     scan wanted packages for ``@app.agent``, ``@app.page``,
     ``@app.command``, ``@app.task`` and ``@app.timer`` decorators,
-    but to do so, it's required to traverse the package directory and import every package in them.
+    but to do so, it's required to traverse the package path and import every module in it.

-    Importing random modules like this can be dangerous if you don't follow best practices for user modules:
-    do not start threads, perform network I/O, do monkey-patching, or similar, as a side effect of importing a module.
+    Importing random modules like this can be dangerous so make sure you follow Python programming best practices, and for example do not start threads; perform network I/O; do monkey-patching; or similar, as a side effect of importing a module.

 The value for this argument can be: